Frequently Asked Questions

 A. Students who are opted out of assessment are not included in the 1% participation calculations as they are considered ‘not tested’ for accountability purposes.
 Parent opt-outs did, however, count against the district's’ required 95% participation rate on the school and district report card.

-A. ESSA requires the DPI to submit a waiver should they exceed the 1% participation cap 90 days prior to the assessment window.
+A. ESSA requires the DPI to submit a waiver should they exceed the 1% participation threshold 90 days prior to the assessment window.
 In order for the DPI to meet this timeline, districts will need to report their expected alternate assessment participation through WISEdata beginning in September 2017.
-Based upon data from the spring 2017 assessment, the DPI will contact districts who have exceeded their 1.0 percent participation cap to request a verification in October of each year.
+Based upon data from the spring 2017 assessment, the DPI will contact districts who have exceeded their 1.0 percent participation threshold to request a verification in October of each year.

 A. ESSA does not address student mobility throughout the academic year.
 If a student moves into the district after the verification process has been completed, districts are not required to re-submit a verification based upon student mobility.
 Students should take the appropriate assessment based upon their curriculum and IEP determination at the time of the test window.
 If the student is still enrolled the following year, then the district would include the student in their anticipated participation calculations.

 A. No. A pupil may not be denied open enrollment because the pupil is a child with a disability or based on the category of the disability.
 An open enrollment application may be denied if the nonresident school district does not have space for the pupil.
-For a child with a disability, this includes availability of and space in the special education and related services required in the pupil’s individualized education program (IEP).
+For a child with a disability, this includes availability of and space in the special education and related services required in the pupil’s individualized threshold education program (IEP).
 While district participation in the alternate assessment impacts the state level percentage, please remember that the cap is at the state level and not specifically at the district level.

 A. Yes.
 The sample IEP forms, I-7A and I-4, have been updated to reflect changes in ESSA and the guidance regarding who is a student with the most significant cognitive disability.